More and more of us are becoming aware that people now expect a personalised customer experience when they engage with us.

 It may sound like a frivolous afterthought, but actually, micro-interactions serve a very important function in terms of keeping people engaged and using your experience for longer – it also helps make it more memorable.

-After all, if you’re investing in a personalised interactive experience for your company, you’re going to want to ensure a good ROI – or, at the very least, that people are actually going to be using it.
+After all, if you’re investing in a personalised customer experience for your company, you’re going to want to ensure a good ROI – or, at the very least, that people are actually going to be using it.
 There’s a certain amount of psychology involved here, and it really is a key element.

 Advice from an interactive design agency

 There are so many ways now for customers to interact with your brand.
-There’s a lot to be said for offering them a personalised interactive experience that’s fun and memorable, and that delights them at every turn.
+There’s a lot to be said for offering them a personalised shopping experience that’s fun and memorable, and that delights them at every turn.

 How you go about creating an interactive customer experience will really depend on your industry, your customers, and the purpose of the experience you wish to create.
 There are so many considerations to think about, however, the above points are essential to think about if you want something that’s personalised.